Neil McLeod (politician): Prince Edward Island Conservative Party Leader and Premier

 Neil McLeod entered partisan politics in 1879, winning a seat in the provincial legislature as a Conservative.
 He was re-elected in 1882 and, after the resignation of the Davies government, became secretary-treasurer and then minister without portfolio in the William Wilfred Sullivan majority government.
 Sullivan, a Roman Catholic Premier, switched to the Conservative Party when Liberals diminished public funding for "minority faith" (e.g., Roman Catholic) separate schools in the 1877 Public Schools Act.
 During the electoral campaigns, McLeod garnered endorsements from labor organizations by promoting a Mechanics’ Lien Bill, which passed in the legislature, along with an indigent debtors bill and regulations that circumscribed punitive measures for debt.
 In 1889, Sullivan resigned to become Chief Justice of the province's Supreme Court and McLeod became party leader and Premier.
 He supported construction of a mainland tunnel and liquor licensing laws after the defeat of provincial temperance legislation.
 McLeod, along with several prominent Liberal delegates, seemed to advocate for "temperance" textbooks at reduced prices.
 His government, a majority by only one delegate, faced three by-election losses in 1891 after three members resigned to pursue seats in the House of Commons of Canada.

-On April 17, 1891, McLeod's Cabinet (Executive Council) requested dissolution in order to facilitate deliberations over deficit spending and what became known as legislative "amalgamation."
-Despite a refusal by Lieutenant Governor Jedediah Slason Carvell, reports of a pending Motion of No Confidence five days later compelled McLeod to tender his resignation by telephone the day before the next legislature session.
+On April 17, 1891, Neil McLeod's Cabinet (Executive Council) requested dissolution in order to facilitate deliberations over deficit spending and what became known as legislative "amalgamation."
+Despite a refusal by Lieutenant Governor Jedediah Slason Carvell, reports of a pending Motion of No Confidence compelled McLeod to tender his resignation by telephone the day before the next legislature session.
 He thereafter carried the dubious distinction of being the first elected official in the Canadian Confederation, and what would become the Commonwealth of Nations, to resign a government with a brief phone call.